starquake/btclip/README.md

 BTClip v0.1.0
 =============

-BTClip is a tool to be used with other filesyncing tools like BTSync.
+BTClip is a tool to share links to large files synced with tools like BTSync or OwnCloud.

 For example: